waywardgeek/evil_maze/README.md

 This can be built out of plywood and parts from Home Depot.
 The short lines are one-way doors that open into the room where they are placed.
 I imagine them hanging, with the hinges at the top of the door rather than the side, so gravity closes them.
+A gate latch locks the door, and can only be opened from one side, the side where we can push the door open.
 When there are two of these one-way doors in one room, one has to be closed before the other can be opened, because they physically block each other.
 Cheap pad locks are used to lock one or the other of two doors leading into any of the central rooms that have no door to the outside.
 Each non-central room has an escape door, which kids would have to use if the door forward to the next central room is locked.

+The Finish room could have candy or some other treasure.
+This example requies 4 correct decisions to get to Finish.
+Kids choosing randomly at each door will have a 1 in 16 chace of reaching Finish per attempt.
+Even kids with perfect memories will on average have to start over twice and only reach Finish on hteir 3rd attempt.
+Meaner mazes just require additional rooms.
+Adding 4 more central rooms reduces random attempt probabilities to 1 in 256, and kids who remember mistakes wind up making 4 mistakes on average and traverse 40 doors to reach Finish.